VinceZK/Portal/docs/README.md

 In earlier days, UI is rendered in server-side, so does the objects.
 We thus need a strong session management framework to hold these hot objects.
 Now, with the modern web technologies, the objects live in the client-side.
-However, the thing never changed is the mappings between relational sets and singleton objects.
+However, the thing never changed is the mapping between relational sets and singleton objects.

-Although in this blog, I leveraged JSON-On-Relations for the object relational mapping, I can also imagine there will be cases that its provided RESTful APIs cannot fulfill, for example, permission checks.
+Although in this blog, I leveraged JSON-On-Relations for the object relational mapping, I can also imagine there will be cases that its provided RESTful APIs cannot fulfill.
 Thus, it is almost unavoidable to write server-side logic.
-Mainly because **an object is not isolated in a system**.
+This is because **an object is not isolated in a system**.
 It must have relationships with others to make the system organic.

 My tiny App is still far from complete.
 If I want it to be an enterprise quality CRUD App, it still needs:
 1. Value helps whenever possible.
 For example, the field “Company” should better be a dropdown box.
 Then the field “Department” should be also a dropdown box with values depends on the selected company.
 The field “Role” should popup a search help box to allow user search and choose.